 award given to only the nation’s finest schools.

-Today, as Santa Margarita celebrates its 25th year, the campus continues to progress.
 In 2007, the much anticipated Aquatic Center opened boasting an Olympic-sized, 50-meter pool.
 The Sacred Heart Chapel was renovated in 2008 and serves as the spiritual center of campus.
 The campus expanded in 2010 with the addition of the Eagle Athletic Center – the first LEED-certified, green building in the city of Rancho Santa Margarita and the Diocese of Orange.
 This facility rivals athletic facilities at the nation’s top universities.
 The school’s commitment to the environment continues with the Academic Services Center completed in the fall of 2011, also a LEED-certified building.
 With a focus on the future, the Academic Services Center offers innovative technology and enhanced counseling services.